zenglenn42/react-tutorials/README.md

 ./node_modules         # third party packages required by server
 ```

 The frontend react code lives in a subdirectory off the server folder and is bootstrapped by a call to 'create-react-app' as described in the blog above.
-This configures the webpack toolchain responsible for transforming client code and packages into a deployable, browser-ready bundle.
+This configures the webpack tool-chain responsible for transforming client code and packages into a deployable, browser-ready bundle.

 ```
 ./client               # react client folder